 - University visitors

-Research safety programs are designed to support the research functions across the University.
+Safety training programs are designed to support all research and academic functions across the University.
 Courses offered include both online- and classroom-based instruction and cover both general research policies and procedures related to research and academic safety.
 Most courses are required for research compliance by Principal Investigators (PIs) and lab personnel involved in research at the University of Texas at Dallas.
 Specific requirements based on laboratory activity are listed in the Training section of this website.